 [UPDATE] Consuming the Past: Library Resources for PGRs - An Interdisciplinary Conference and Training Day

-Taking place at Northumbria University and the Literary & Philosophical Society, the largest independent library outside London, this free one-day conference is funded by Vitae and Northumbria University Graduate School and will include a training session by a representative of the British Library, exhibiting new ways of accessing printed texts and manuscripts.
-After the event a wine reception will be held at the Lit & Phil where a tour and description of the holdings will be offered, providing valuable training in using non-academic archives and resources.
+Taking place at Northumbria University, this one-day conference will include a training session by the British Library exhibiting new ways of accessing printed texts and manuscripts, as well as keynote addresses from Dr Matthew Grenby (Newcastle University) and Sean Creighton (independent historian).
+There will also be a wine reception held at the Literary & Philosophical Society – the largest independent library outside London – where a tour and description of the holdings will be offered, providing valuable training in using non-academic archives and resources.

 Registration closes 1st June, and places are limited.
 For a registration form and the latest information, please visit our conference website: http://www.northumbria.ac.uk/sd/academic/sass/sassevents/condpast.